Just-In Time VM Access

 Once we enable this feature, trough Security Center, two things will happen:

-- Specific Network Security Group (NSG) rules will be created, for selected machines – we also select the Ports, Allowed Source IP, Maximum Request Time.
+- Specific Network Security Group (NSG) rules are created, for selected machines and ports, Allowed Source IP, Maximum Request Time.

 - Each time a users asks for access to those ports, given that appropriate rights are given (RBAC), the request is approved